polvo/polvo/README.md

 # Dependency Resolution

-Polvo uses the same resolution algorithm presented in NodeJS, so you can code your libraries doing global or local requires as you wish, like you were building a NodeJS app.
+Polvo uses the same resolution algorithm presented in NodeJS, so you can code your libraries doing global or local requires as you wish, like if you were building a NodeJS app.
 In the end, everything will be ready for in-browser use.

 > Of couse, you won't be able to use NodeJS core modules once inside the Browser, such as `fs`, `process`, `cluster` and so on.
+The same applies to any other module you may find, if it uses API's not available for in-browser use, you won't be able to use it.

 # Packaging Systems